CASE studentships – Collaborative/Industrial placements

 CASE studentships are awarded in three ways:

 - Block allocations to Industrial CASE Partnerships (ICP) for collaborations between these strategic industrial partners and academic institutions of their choice

 - Annual allocations to our Doctoral Training Partnerships (DTP) for collaborations with non-academic institutions of their choice

 - Conversion of DTP Training Grants to CASE studentships.
-Download the student handbook (PDF 172KB)
+Download our training grants FAQs (PDF 155KB)